Russo–Circassian War: Pre-1817 period

 During the reign of Catherine II, the Imperial Russian Army started entering Circassian soil and Russia started building forts in an attempt to quickly annex Circassia.
 On 17 July (O.S.)
 1763, Russian forces entered the town of Mezdeug (modern-day Mozdok) in Eastern Circassia, turning it into a Russian fortress.
 Thus began the first hostilities between the Circassians and the Russian Empire.

 While some Kabardian (Eastern Circassian) nobles wanted to fight the Russians, arguing they could convince the Ottomans and Crimea to help them, other nobles wanted to avoid fighting with Russia and to try to make peace.

-In January 1764, several Kabardian nobles including Atajuq Misost Bematiqwa met with the representative of the Russian Kizlyar commandant N. A. Potapov and unsuccessfully demanded the demolition of the Mozdok fortress built by the Russians.
+In January 1764, several Kabardian nobles including Misost Bematuqo Hatokhshoqo met with the representative of the Russian Kizlyar commandant N. A. Potapov and unsuccessfully demanded the demolition of the Mozdok fortress built by the Russians.
 If the Russian government refused, the Kabardian princes threatened to seek alliance with the Crimean Khan against Russia.

 Also in 1764, Kabardian Circassian knights Keysin Keytiqo and Kundeyt Shebez-Giray met with Catherine II in Saint Petersburg.
 They informed her that "the military build-up in Mezdeug was unacceptable, the region has been a land of Circassians, [and] the situation would create hostility and conflict".
 She refused diplomacy and the envoys were sent back.
 On 21 August 1765, the citizens of Circassia were instructed by the Russian general Johann de Medem to accept Russian control or face the Russian army.
 In 1765, Kabardian Circassians occupied the fortress of Kizlyar.

-In June 1767, Bematiqwa started a military operation against Russia, though many other Kabardian nobles did not want a war and wanted to surrender.
+In June 1767, Bematuqo started a military operation against Russia, though many other Kabardian nobles did not want a war and wanted to surrender.
 In the middle of 1768, fifteen of these Kabardian princes who decided to surrender reported to Kizlyar that they were ready to "take an oath" of allegiance to Russia.
-Bematiqwa, not wanting to surrender or convert to Christianity, refused.
+Bematuqo, not wanting to surrender or convert to Christianity, refused.

-Bematiqwa's resistance was strengthened on 18 October 1768 when he received a letter from the Ottoman sultan, who had declared war on Russia, in which the sultan ordered that all the Muslim peoples of the Caucasus should officially rise to war with Russia, obey the Crimean Khan as their commander, and, together with the Nogais, defeat Russia.
+Bematuqo's resistance was strengthened on 18 October 1768 when he received a letter from the Ottoman sultan, who had declared war on Russia, in which the sultan ordered that all the Muslim peoples of the Caucasus should officially rise to war with Russia, obey the Crimean Khan as their commander, and, together with the Nogais, defeat Russia.
 In December 1768, Muhammad-aga, the personal envoy of the Crimean Khan, arrived in Kabarda.
 The Crimean Khan asked the Kabardian princes to help the Kuban serasker in the upcoming campaign to Russia.

-In January 1769, the Kizlyar commandant Potapov sent a letter to Bematiqwa which pressured him to stop listening to the Ottoman sultan and surrender.
+In January 1769, the Kizlyar commandant Potapov sent a letter to Bematuqo which pressured him to stop listening to the Ottoman sultan and surrender.
 Later that year, the Kabardian Circassians were defeated and their army destroyed in a battle against the Russian army, which was supported by Kalmyk Khan's 20,000 cavalrymen.
 Another major battle took place in the Nartsane area in June 1769, when a large Russian army entered Kabardia and took up positions near the Pashtu Mountains.
-Circassian forces under Bematiqwa's leadership retreated as both sides suffered losses.
+Circassian forces under Bematuqo's leadership retreated as both sides suffered losses.